Hey there, workplace superheroes! Are you ready to embark on a journey to greatness by…

 “I can see how Radical Candor works when I already have a relationship… but what about with people I barely know.
 Isn’t it too risky to give Radical Candor to strangers?”
 Our Radical Candor coaches get this question fairly often, and I won’t pretend it isn’t risky to offer feedback to a complete stranger.
 It is.
 But not being Radically Candid is also risky.
 And the rewards of being Radically Candid for you and for the other person can be enormous.

-In fact, the idea of Radical Candor was born for me when a perfect stranger on a street corner in the East Village of NYC criticized something I was doing.
+In fact, the idea of Radical Candor was born for me when a perfect stranger on a street corner in the East Village of New York City criticized something I was doing.
 I still have no idea who he is, but I am enormously grateful to him because he changed my whole life in two minutes flat.

 It was shortly after 9/11, and I was standing at a red light with my new Golden Retriever puppy, Belvedere.
 Getting Belvedere was the thing I had done to comfort myself and the people I worked with after 9/11.
 Belvedere was also where I most often turned for comfort, taking long walks with me and serving as an endlessly absorbent Kleenex, as I was getting out of a bad relationship that had been consuming me for seven years.